https://www.chefspencil.com

 8. Muenster Cheese

-Another American-made cheese is Muenster cheese!
+While originating in Alsace, a French region on the German border, Muenster cheese is now predominantly made in the U.S.!
 This variety makes a great alternative to Jack Cheese because it is made in a very similar process and has a similar flavor profile.

 The main difference is that Muenster has a famous bright orange rind that is made from annatto, which is the main coloring agent in orange cheddar (and other orange cheeses.)